lgruenewald/martini_daemon/docs/reference.md

 Exclusions are deduplicated within the same moleculetype or same reaction, though, so adding multiple bonds at once or excluding a bonded pair of atoms is fine.

-Reaction constraints and product interactions specified by the user should lead to forces during bond formation that maintain the numerical stability of the system, and it's the user's responsibility to ensure this.
+- Reaction constraints and product interactions specified by the user should lead to forces during bond formation that maintain the numerical stability of the system, and it's the user's responsibility to ensure this.

-Center of Mass virtual sites will not change parameters if the constructing particle mass changes during a reaction.
+- Center of Mass virtual sites will not change parameters if the constructing particle mass changes during a reaction.

-Only periodic boxes with 90 degree angles are supported.
+- Only periodic boxes with 90 degree angles are supported.

-# Known bugs

-Pairs and CMAP are broken.

 # Programmer's guide

 ## Code overview

+A brief description of the main components / source code files and their purpose is given in this section.

+- `simulation.py` - main API and some of the high level logic
-- a few sentences about each file or folder
+- `parser.py` - a generic Gromacs .top style input file parser

-## Adding new forces

-## Adding new reaction conditions
+- `top_parser.py` - a specific Gromacs .top parser, including the Martini Daemon additions
+- `sysstar.py` - Bookkeeping containing the OpenMM system, Context, list of atoms and list of forces
+- `forces/` - Each OpenMM Force in the system is wrapped in a child class of `forces/force.py`
+- `vsites/` - Each VSite type is wrapped in a child class of `vsites/vsite.py`
+- `topstar.py`
+- `utils.pyx` - helpers, mainly for PBC handling
+- `detection.pyx` - detection algorithm
+- `graph.py` - Graph class and matching algorithm
+- `topstar.py` - Reaction template and fragment information collection class, also contains `instantiate()` which is relied on when building the system initially.
+Also contains the modification algorithm.
+Could be split up in the future in theory as it has too many responsibilities.
+- `gro_file.py` - .gro format reader/writer
+- `fragment.py` - Fragment dataclass
+- `molecule.py` - represents a `[moleculetype]`, which is converted into just a list of atoms and forces when reaching the `[molecules]` directive using `instantiate()`.
+- `meta.py` - python metaprogramming helpers
+- `reporters/` - list of reporters, each inheriting `reporter.py`, which handles the automatic closing of files, backing them up and compression, if specified
+- `helpers/` - analysis and visualization helpers
+- `components/` - other components, currently just a special integrator type